iechevarria/reading-notes/money-and-government-skidelslky-2018.md

     drastic cure of destroying the existing economy in order to rebuild it in the correct proportions."
 - 106 - "There is no secure way of settling this argument."
+- 115 - keynes: deep recession might need negative interest
+- 116 - keynes: expectations about economy control expectations about money;
+    need to manage expectations about output + employment, need fiscal policy
+- 117 - hopkins: success of policy depends on model of economy in minds of businesses
+- 119 - keynes: borrower expectation of risk as important as investor'ss
+- 119 - keynes: investment inverse to uncertainty -> increase demand for cash
+- 120 - keynes: investors do not know their risk, so subject to sudden collapses when confidence gone
+- 120 - "What we think of as objectivity is trapped within the circle of expectation"
+- 120 - "In a monetary economy, they [conventions and animal spirits] never escape the circle of money to reach supposedly underlying 'fundamentals'."
+- 121 - keynes: money is "a subtle device for linking the present to the future"
+- 121 - financial institutions do not intermediate between savers and investors, they provide liquidity when needed at a price
+- 124 - keynes wanted maximum output so we could get fully automated future
+- 124 - keynes: keep long-term interest rate continuously low so that people don't wait for good rates
+- 125 - keynes: low interest rates alone not enough to recover from slump
+- 126 - keynes: during recession, create real resources like housing w/ state (absolutely fire excerpt here)
+- 128 - keynes: replace gold w/ global reserve currency
+- 130 - new deal: "public works programmes were not backed by any theory which showed why they were needed; the classical theory demonstrated they were unnecessary and harmful"
+- 131 - keynes: keep banking under national control
+- 131 - keynes saw problem as unused capacity, said little about distribution

+## 6. the keynesian ascendancy
+- 138 - econs had hard time accepting full employment was not the norm, thought general theory was really a special case
+- 140 - keynesian policy kept west from communism
+- 143 - us had a lot of automatic stabilizers (unemployment) between 1945-1961
+- 144 - stabilizers don't expand demand, just make recessions lighter
+- 146 - bank of england: change in money supply not rigidly linked to spending
+- 147 - only policy for full employment, stable prices was control over costs
+- 147 - gm, uaw linked wages to productivity, cost of living; german economy wages set by national emplyer-union bargains
+- 148 - constraint on inflation was exchange rate
+- 156 - europe + japan had high growth b/c they had supply shortages, not demand
+    shortages b/c equipment destroyed in war; no keynesian solutions needed
+- 157 - capital had high margainal productivity, so high productivity growth;
+    allowed growth in real incomes while costs stayed stable
+- 159 - us trade surplus negative by end of 50s b/c more competitive performance
+    from europe + japan, commitment to stop communism
+- 160 - us 'lived beyond its means' and allowed other countries to run surpluses
+- 162 - "Anti-Keynesians who go on about inflation seem entirely oblivious to the gains in welfare achieved in this period.
+But to them the microbe of inflation has always been a greater evil than the scourge of unemployment"
+- 162 - attempt to turn keynesianism into growth policy may have killed it
+- 166 - 4x oil prices 73-74 has psychological impact, increasing inflation
+- 166 - probably excess demand in us that led to breakdown of bretton woods
+- 167 - keynesian policymakers didn't pay enough attention to supply side, productivity increased more slowly than wages
+- 169 - balogh: collective bargaining not restrained by real resources
+- 170 - 68-75 had many shocks at once that would have tested any policy regime, but led people to look for something else, so milton friedman got spotlight

+## 7. the theory and practice of monetarism
+- 174 - neoclassical synthesis based on two contradictory beliefs: optimizing agent + wage / price rigidities
+- 174 - supply adjustments not important in great depression, relevant afterward
+- 176 - hayek thought keynesianism was beginning of totalitarianism
+- 177 - friedman said he was objective, author disagrees: "This is disingenuous.
+    The motivation for his work was thoroughly political.
+Friedman restarted neo-classical economics in order to expel the expanded Keynesian state from the economy."
+- 178 - friedman smoothed income over expected lifetime income
+- 179 - friedman denied speculative demand for money, said people would keep cash balances at a minumum
+- 179 - "Inevitably, the empircal examiniation was inconclusive; it always is"
+- 183 - friedman assumed consumers would have adequate savings / access to
+    credit in downturns (bad assumption); failed to see money as store of value
+- 183 - "Friedman's weaknesses were overlooked because his theory served an ideological purpose."
+- 184 - "Monetarism became fashionable because it was not the incumbent philosophy in a time of crisis"
+- 187 - gradual disinflation didn't work, inflation reversed by shock therapy
+- 189 - incredible chart showing oil price and uk cpi inflation w/ oil price leading inflation almost perfectly
+- 190 - fact that inflation dropped worldwide in the 90s regardless of policy suggests structure of world economy made result
+- 190 - attention needed to both supply and demand
+- 192 - on laffer curve: "Their simplistic story, devoid of any empirical evidence, fed the illusion that tax cuts would be self-financing"
+- 194 - friedman's agents had time lag, lucas eliminated time lag (very dumb)
+- 195 - lucas said economy always at full employment and unemployment was just a change in equilibrium rate of employment (so 50% employment could be full)
+- 196 - keynes: conventions are not shortcuts to calculation b/c calculation is
+    often impossible
+- 197 - new keynesians accepted rational expectations hypothesis and so gave up keynes's focus on uncertainty
+- 199 - woodward: new synthesis discarded keyne's insights on uncertainty +
+    instability; said micro should underpin macro while keynes disagreed
+- 202 - "One cannot survey the story of the unravelling of the Keynesian revolution without being struck by the close link between economic theory and political ideology"
+- 210 - lucas says policy can have real impact only if acts using information not known to the public (lol just look at covid, p clearly false imo)
+- 211 - rational expectations simplifies computation b/c assumes all people have
+    same rationality, information, preferences; only need 1 person now

+## 8. the disablement of fiscal policy
+- 219 - on assertion that central banks saved global economy: "This is sloppy journalism." -> neglects massive fiscal policy
+- 230 - fiscal multiplier underestimated b/c using pre-crash estimates
+- 231 - "entombed in tortuous econometrics and technical jargon", "This was as near as their prose allowed to admitting that they had been using the wrong model ...
+On such foundations policy was built and lives blighted"
+- 232 - 90% debt gdp barrier wrong, "Reinhart and Rogoff explained lamely"
+- 235 - non-eu govts can have central bank buy securities instead of individuals
+- 240 - blanchard + summers: policy that minimizes recession minimizes loss of
+    potential output
+- 241 - us was keynesian, had continued growth despite rhetoric for austerity
+- 245 - "In reality, the only deficits the deficit-hawks really mind about are deficits incurred to protect the poor.
+The wealthy have never been against tax cuts for themselves, even if this widens the deficit; and their economist friends have been busy demonstrating what wonderful multipliers are available for the economy if governments take this course.
+To cut the deficit for the poor and expand it for the rich - what more could one ask of government fiscal policy?"
+- 246 - pettifor: bond market keeps govt honest

+## 9. the new monetarism
+- 250 - qe boosts asset prices, allow mortgage extension to finance higher consumption; higher share prices -> increase wealth -> increase spending
+- 252 - central bank commitment to low inflation may not have caused low inflation, more likely price drops b/c labor mkts expanded to asia

 ## questions
 - 17 - what precise mechanisms cause business cycles? is it actually prudent to look at long-term trends as cycles?
+- 154 - figure 12 looks very suspect to me
+- 166 - how much inflation needs to happen to be noticed? wrt to oil prices, did sudden spike cause high inflation in 70s b/c so many people saw a major commodity get more expensive?
+- 204 - fig 20 -> is it possible for these slopes to vary over time, become one another?

 ## things to look up
 - 25 - george friedrich knapp 1905 on chartalism